Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry/forms/ef_show-ember-form-in-frame.en.md

 folder: products/ember-flexberry/forms/
 lang: en
 autotranslated: true
-hash: 1990fc369f8252dfec8943e7218be3ca455b5413a2e8a27108f6eb9679a57cb2
+hash: 0c45193bcb037be9ce5aff1ca1b3c8af89048ea0d62e07196bd9b26cdceb655a
 summary: This feature enables you to display inside the frame exclusively ember-form without a menu and other additional elements.
 ---

 ## Description

-If for some reason you want to display the "bare" form (i.e. without the site menu and other additional элементов; for example, inside the frame), you can use the following method:
+If for some reason you want to display `голую` form (that is, without the site menu and other additional элементов; for example, inside the frame), you can use the following method:

 1. In the [controller `application.js`](ef_controller.html) ask [read parameter `inframe` Get-request](http://guides.emberjs.com/v2.4.0/routing/query-params/), create a property `shouldShowInFrame` that indicates that a specified parameter has a value `true`: